xrhou/django-smile/README.rst

 Polls
 =====

-Polls is a simple Django app to conduct Web-based polls.
+Polls is a simple Django app to conduct Web-based Django.
 For each question, visitors can choose between a fixed number of answers.

 Detailed documentation is in the "docs" directory.